medanmilos1831/pnpm-monorepo-scoped-observer/med1802/quantum-ui/README.md

 # 🔄 Quantum UI

-A powerful, modular state management framework for React applications.
-Built on top of `@med1802/scoped-observer`, Quantum UI provides a structured approach to managing application state, modules, and models with built-in reactivity and lifecycle management.
+Quantum UI provides a structured approach to managing application state, modules, and models with built-in reactivity, event system, and lifecycle management.

 ---